EdenWise/hjcrc/HJCSIC_part1_scrap.md

 ## 25 and 28 Please Please Tell Me Pyrite from the Jews (Rather Than The Saved Taking More...)

-The second system starts because it is a manifestation of biology.
-Takers hardly cared about givers.
-The first group probably numbered it because they always want to be in control of everything and the right seems to be okay with "bad at math".
+The second system started smaller physicality.
 The second system usually defers priority, i.e. gives to the left first (12, 42...).
 Prioritizing seems to be tough for them: babies as sacrifices, looking pretty....
-They already had their righteousness's like 52 and 82.
+They already had their selfish split: like 52 and 82.
 But being outside of the control group, "bad at math".. they are left feeling, "How fair are we treated?"
 Still *wanting*.
-So when the Jews introduced 25 and 28 with the advent of the Christian Church[^25] (it is hopeful for me to think it was them that did this) the right soaked them up disregardless whether: if it was fair (same number of protections [87, 72...] the left has); or if they even knew what they meant (another pretty ring... for me?).
+So they invented 25 and 28 with the advent of the Christian Church[^25] (it is hopeful for me to think it was them that did this) the right soaked them up disregardless whether: if it was fair (same number of protections [87, 72...] the left has); or if they even knew what they meant (another pretty ring... for me?).
 Complicity.

 * As the Catholic Church once required payment for absolution of sin...
 Today absolution of sin, for a saved person, can be define by the saved person themselves.
 Able to cull the heaven-verse and able to volunteer oneself and act as one sees fit.
 They get to eradicate their own guilt... even call it justice.